Sunday Worship begins at 10:30 am. Child care is provided during the service in the Nursery for infants and toddlers.

 sanctuary, which has a built-in projection and sound system.
 All are free and open to the public, and refreshments are served.

-Moral Movies has been on haiatus for about a year, but may reboot soon.
-It features thought-provoking documentaries and dramas relating to social justice issues
+Movies That Matter (formerly known as Moral Movies) features thought-provoking documentaries and dramas relating to social justice issues

 of our time.
 We often partner with other non-partisan social justice community organizations for films relating to their areas of emphasis.
 After the film, there is